|Fastest Growing Market:||Asia-Pacific|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-- The global pharmaceutical industry is growing at an exponential rate, which is driven by global economic growth, a growing and aging population, and new product launches.
-Even though small molecules continue to command the prominent share of the market, large molecules, such as biologics, biosimilars, and cell and gene therapies, are expected to witness the fastest growth over the forecast period.
+· The global pharmaceutical industry is growing exponentially, driven by global economic growth, a growing and aging population, and new product launches.
+Even though small molecules continue to command a prominent share of the market, large molecules, such as biologics, biosimilars, and cell and gene therapies, are expected to witness the fastest growth over the forecast period.

 Scope of the Report